microsoft/fast/packages/utilities/fast-benchmarks/README.md

 }
 ```

+#### Option to customize utils

 There is a utility folder called `./utils`, where you have access to the `data` variable, this is an array of RandomItem objects.

 For more details on what the data encompasses, reference below in [utils.ts](#utils.ts).

 By default, there are 10k RandomItems generated, you can change this value in the [utils.ts](#utils.ts) as well.

+If you are ok with these default values, you can ignore this section.

 #### utils.ts